Country Director – Central African Republic

-We are currently seeking an experienced humanitarian professional to lead our team as Country Director of the INSO CAR programme.
+We are currently seeking an experienced humanitarian professional to lead our team as Country Director.

 Main Duties and Responsibilities:

-- Manage the Country Office team, including direct supervision of senior management staff (Deputy Director, Finance Manager and Operations Manager), and general oversight of the program, operations, and finance teams.
+- Manage the Country Office team including direct supervision of senior management and general oversight of the program, operations, and finance teams.

-- Provide dedicated, effective leadership across the programme, and ensure cohesion across all functions – programme delivery, finance, operations, HR – in compliance with INSO SOPs.
+- Provide dedicated, effective leadership across the program and ensure cohesion across all functions.

-- Develop overall strategy and deliver annual programme planning, aligning programme development strategy with realistic assumptions of future funding.
+- Develop overall strategy and deliver annual program planning.

-- Steward INSO resources effectively and transparently in full compliance with internal and donor policies.
+- Steward INSO resources effectively and transparently in compliance with internal and donor policies.

-- Liaise with Regional Director and HQ technical referents of each department (Finance, HR, Operations, Programs, IT, Communications, Grants Management, etc) on all aspects of programme management.
+- Liaise with Regional Director and HQ technical referents of each department.

-- Responsible for the safety and security of the staff, programme, and assets, including ensuring safety and security policies are updated and implemented correctly.
+- Responsible for the safety and security of the staff, program and assets.

-- Maintain and build the reputation of the organisation, both internally and externally.
+- Maintain and build the reputation of the organisation.

-- Effectively represent and protect INSO’s principles of independence, impartiality and neutrality and actively promote INSO as an integral member of the humanitarian community.
+- Effectively represent and protect INSO’s principles of independence, impartiality and neutrality.

 - Maintain donor engagement and actively track country-specific funding opportunities.

-- Oversee the overall delivery of INSO services, ensuring that programme targets and objectives are met, quality is maintained throughout and that services remain relevant and responsive to the evolving context and needs of NGO partners.
+- Oversee the overall initiation and delivery of INSO services, ensure that program targets and objectives are met and quality is maintained.

-- Deliver strategic analysis to senior humanitarian leadership, including through monthly directors’ briefings and quarterly analytical reports.
+- Deliver strategic analysis to senior humanitarian leadership.

-- Lead crisis management support to individual NGO partners or the NGO community at large during critical incidents.
+- Lead crisis management support to NGO partners during critical incidents.